mbthese/hydroITV/README.md

-# Hydraulic ITV
+# hydroITV

 **Hydraulic trait inter- versus intra-specific local variability.**

-In collaboration with Marion, we plan to study variation in hydraulic and foliar traits of 10 species x 10 individuals per species representing 100 individuals to assess inter- and intra-specific variation in covariation of functional traits and to partition variation between and within species.
-If the results are convincing, perhaps we will study variation within and between species with topography.
+This study aims to evaluate inter- and intra-specific variation in hydraulic and leaf traits in collaboration with Marion Boisseaux.
+We first plan to assess measurement and leaf variation to better study inter- and intra-specific variation.
+We plan to use a balanced and robust sampling of 10 species x 10 individuals per species representing 100 individuals.
+We first want to explore trait variation in covariation within and between species.
+If the results are convincing, we may want to further investigate variation within and between species, with topography controlling diameter variation.
+Overall, our study can provide a robust first assessment of variation in hydraulic traits within and between species for tropical tree species, with possible underlying drivers of this variation.